There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

 Other places to visit are Nemi, Rocca di Papa, and Castel Gandolfo – which is famous for the summer residence of the Pope (a property that actually belongs to the Vatican) and a great addition to a Vatican tour.

 PRACTICAL INFORMATION: You can visit the area of Castelli Romani independently, but you will need a car for that as only Frascati is connected to Rome by train.
 Check out the prices of car rental here.
-Alternatively, opt for a guided tour such as this one or this one.
+Alternatively, opt for a guided tour such as this one.
 For a tour that is more focused on wine tasting, you can consider this option.

 Located on the shores of a volcanic lake from which it takes its name, this is a lovely small medieval town in the province of Viterbo that can be easily visited on day trips from Rome.
 It used to be a fishing and farming village but at the beginning of the 15th century the pope gave it to the Orsini family, who built the local castle, now known as Odescalchi Castle – the most famous local attraction.
 This mansion has been disputed by Roman aristocrats throughout the 15th century and was finally confiscated by pope Alexander VI in 1496.